Money Talks: Drone Investment Trends Update

 Earlier this month the thermal imagery manufacturer FLIR bought the UAV developer Aeryon Labs for $200 million, beating their previous record in publicly disclosed drone investments of $134M.
 This has been yet another signal that even though the drone industry suffered some hard hits in 2018, the period of consolidation, larger investments and serious R&D advances is ahead.
 In fact, if one were to look at merely the investment figures for 2018, it wouldn’t even be that easy to tell that the drone industry struggled.

 Records were set, partnerships formed, and accelerators continued to support exceptional start-ups.
 A total of $702 million was invested into the drone industry in 2018 (up from $625M in 2017), $483 million of which was funnelled into the top 20 drone deals.
-Looking at the top 5 alone, it is clear that these investments reveal some overall trends in the drone industry.
+Looking at the top 5 alone, it is clear that these drone investment trends reveal broad shifts and growth in the drone industry.

 The Drone Investment Report 2019